For answers to questions please contact:

 There will be a "Meet and Greet" for all interested starting at 10:30 AM on September 13th in Grace Hall

 The Second Vatican Council recommended that the Church renew its way of receiving adult candidates.
 A revised rite called the Rite of Christian Initiation of Adults (RCIA) was approved by Pope Paul VI in 1972 and has become the norm for the Church.
 RCIA stresses formation in doctrine, liturgy, Church life, and service and involves the larger Church community in welcoming, instructing, helping, and praying for Candidates.

-The RCIA can also serve as a focus for ongoing conversion for all members of the Catholic Church.
+RCIA can also serve as a focus for ongoing conversion for all members of the Catholic Church.
 As Catholics see new candidates learning the doctrine, they are encouraged to study their faith.
 As they participate in the liturgical ceremonies welcoming new members, they can renew their own commitment to Christ.
 As they see the newly baptized begin ministries of service, they are encouraged to serve more generously.
 And those who act as sponsors, teachers, and "prayer partners" for the candidates have abundant opportunities for personal growth.
 All are welcome to come and continue to study and develop their faith.